Xilinx/Vitis-Tutorials/docs/controlling-vivado-impl/README.md

 In this lab, `-–xp` command options are provided in an `design.cfg` file with each option specified on a separate line without the `--xp` switch.

-For a full list of parameters and valid values, refer to  the *Vitis Environment Reference Materials*.
+For a full list of parameters and valid values, refer to the [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html).

 1. Before running any of the examples, ensure you have set up the Vitis core development kit by running these commands: